aduros/wasm4/site/docs/tutorials/snake/moving-the-snake.md

 <Page value="assemblyscript">

 For this, you'd need a new variable.
-You can call it whatever you like, just be sure you know what it's purpose is.
+You can call it whatever you like, just be sure you know what its purpose is.

 ```typescript {2}
 const snake = new Snake()
 let frameCount = 0
 ```

 This variable in main.ts keeps track of all frames so far.
-Just increase it's value in the main-update function:
+Just increase its value in the main-update function:

 ```typescript {2}
 export function update(): void {